Energy Policy Act of 2005

 |Expands compliance options under EPAct 1992 by allowing fleets to choose a petroleum reduction path in lieu of acquiring AFVs.
 Interested fleets must apply for and obtain a waiver from DOE.
 To receive a waiver, fleets must prove to DOE that they will achieve petroleum reductions equivalent to AFVs running on alternative fuels 100% of the time.

-For more information, see the EPAct State and Alternative Fuel Provider Fleets website.
+For more information, see the Alternative Compliance information on the EPAct Transportation Regulatory Activities website.